tomjoht/learnapidoc/_docs/documenting_code/docapis_code_difficulty.md

 Overall, this non-linearity is very different from the procedural approach usually followed in tech docs.

-## Challenge 2: Audience has a high variance in technical levels
+## Challenge 2: Audience has a high variance of technical levels

 Another challenge I faced was deciding what to explain and what to skip over.
 Would developers already be versed in handlers in Lambda and Node JS?
 Or would this be new to them, as it was to me?